Lissajous-toric knot: Example

 The knot T(3,8,7), shown in the graphics, is a symmetric union and a ribbon knot (in fact, it is the composite knot $5_1 \sharp -5_1$).

-It is strongly-plus-amphicheiral: a rotation by $\pi$ maps the knot to its mirror image, keeping its orientation.
+It is strongly positive amphicheiral: a rotation by $\pi$ maps the knot to its mirror image, keeping its orientation.

 An additional horizontal symmetry occurs as a combination of the vertical symmetry and the rotation (′double palindromicity′ in Kin/Nakamura/Ogawa).

 ′Classification′ of billiard rooms

 In the following table a systematic overview of the possibilities to build billiard rooms from the interval and the circle (interval with identified boundaries) is given:

 In the case of Lissajous knots reflections at the boundaries occur in all of the three cube's dimensions.

 In the second case reflections occur in two dimensions and we have a uniform movement in the third dimension.

 The third case is nearly equal to the usual movement on a torus, with an additional triangle wave movement in the first dimension.